WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/guest_lectures/guest2.md

 - Sprint come back, review, retrospect how to improve.
 - Portals to databases - lots of front end
 - They spend half their time with the customer, the other half the time developing.
 - Todd really likes user stories vs requirements
+- Todd mentioned that agile is great for engineers to determine what is important due to the past paced nature of agile.

 ## Differences